November 19, 2022 by Karl Tessendorf

 Best gingerbread bake-off cocktail party

 Hungry for more?
-Best Edible Gifts for Christmas
+Best Edible Gift Ideas

 Christmas karaoke cocktail party

 You know it’s the festive season when you start hearing Mariah Carey’s Christmas album everywhere.
 It starts in shopping malls and pretty soon you’re hearing it in your sleep.
 What better way to embrace the tradition of Christmas musical classics, than by belting them out with your friends?
 That’s right, the Christmas karaoke (or carol-oke if you’re feeling zany) is a cocktail party just waiting to happen.
 Go big and rent a proper karaoke machine, or hook up a mic and go DIY with YouTube.
-Think of all the glorious Christmas tunes you can sing for your neighbors!
+Think of all the glorious Christmas tunes you can sing for your neighbours!
 Lucky them…

 Even if you are among friends, the idea of standing up and doing justice to Mariah’s All I want for Christmas can be daunting.
 Luckily, we’ve got a good old fashioned courage booster in the form of, you guessed it, an Old Fashioned.
 It’s the original cocktail recipe and if you whip up a little cranberry simple syrup, you can tailor it with Christmas cheer.